user-al-kol/ufo_sightings/README.md

 ### Important points

-1) This is a simple project that is far from perfect,
+1) This is a simple project that is far from perfect.
-2) doesn't aim at the indepth analyses of the data.
+2) It doesn't aim at the in-depth analysis of the data.
-3) I chose to load to the database a small portion of the data for convenience.
+3) For convenience, I chose to load a small portion of the data to the database.